-So we thought we’d put together this handy step by step guide on how to apply.
-We update this post regularly so you know it’s always up-to-date with the latest SEIS / EIS application rules from HMRC.
+So we put together this handy step by step guide on how to apply.
+We update this post regularly so you know it’s always up-to-date with the latest SEIS/EIS application rules from HMRC.

-If you are doing your SEIS & EIS Advance Assurance application on SeedLegals, and our team will ensure you have everything you need for a speedy acceptance.
+Do your SEIS/EIS Advance Assurance application on SeedLegals and our team will ensure you have everything you need for a speedy acceptance.

 1. Check you qualify

 Most companies/products qualify for SEIS and EIS funding, but there are a number of activities excluded from the schemes entirely.
 First thing to do is check whether your company operates in any of the HMRC excluded activities.
 The excluded trades include those dealing in land or commodities, those involved in banking, insurance or money lending, those providing legal or accountancy services, those involved in property development, and those generating and exporting electricity, producing coal and steel, or shipbuilding.

 If your company is involved in any of those activities then don’t worry, you still might qualify.
 HMRC requires a substantial element (>20 %) of the companies trade activity to be included in the restricted area.
 You also need to be directly providing the restricted services to be disqualified from SEIS/EIS, for example, building a technology platform to service financial companies would still qualify.